micmejia/bible-dump/AMPC/Titus/Titus 3.md

 All who are with me wish to be remembered to you.
 Greet those who love us in the faith.
-Grace (God's favor and blessing) be with you all. _Amen (so be it)._ ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 501 Nelson Pl, Nashville, TN 37214 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences ### Footnotes [^a]: Titus 3:14 Marvin Vincent, _Word Studies_.
+Grace (God's favor and blessing) be with you all. _Amen (so be it)._